 Eventually, that turned into a slide that looked like this:

-We have a considerable amount of power as workers, but if current trends are to be believed, that power’s diminishing.
+We have a considerable amount of power as workers.
 No single one of us can fix our industry: it’s going to take all of us, and we need to start now.